paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 <details>
   <summary><b>Percent of Sites with User-Agents Appearing in robots.txt Files, by popularity rank</b></summary>
    The HTTP Archive stores robots.txt information in a custom metrics object.
-In this SQL script, we’re UNNESTing each user-agentand then searching for it’s stats within the custom metric.
+In this SQL script, we’re UNNESTing each user-agent and then searching for it’s stats within the custom metric.
   <pre><code>
 CREATE TEMP FUNCTION GetByAgent(json STRING, agent STRING) RETURNS STRING